oldham123/cfa_level_iii/_readings/Reading 28 Active Equity Investing.md

       - They can be difficult to construct, with the necessary liquidity and short sellability often lacking

 - A specific variant of factor-based investing is **equity style rotation**
-  - This strategy is predicated on the notion that various factors are most postively correlated at different times
+  - This strategy is predicated on the notion that various factors are most positively correlated at different times
   - This means that the ideal factor exposure changes will change

 ## 28.E: Analyse activist strategies, including their rationale and associated processes